Thoracic Surgery Training Program

 Thoracic Surgery Resident Roster

-Medical School: University of Maryland, School of Medicine, Baltimore, MD
+Medical School: University of Washington School of Medicine Seattle, WA

 Thoracic residency application instructions: